MahmoudSerag/Jogging-tracker-app/README.md

 # joggingtracker-APP

 An automatic stopwatch run tracker that users used to track their running or jogging.
 Built with JavaScript, Node.js, Express.js, and PostgreSQL.
 Worked with JWT for authorization.
-Wrote the API documentation using Apiary.
+Wrote the API documentation using Apiary and deployed it on render.com

 ## Database && APIs